pecodigos/chess-game/README.md

 - Special moves, such as "En Passant" and "Castling";
 - Pawn promotion;
 - Turn counting;
-- Possible moves colored in blue.
+- Possible moves colored in blue;
+- Unicode chess symbols for pieces.